 The Login page also permits guest access.

-Guests can not work in a course, they cannot read course content (unless the content is subject to group membership).
+Guests cannot work in a course or read its content, unless the content is made accessable to guest by course authors.
 They cannot enrol or upload files and cannot post messages in discussions.

 Guests are unknown co-readers.
 If guests are permitted in a course, no one knows who actually visits the course aside from the enrolled students.
 Guests are anonymous.

 This option opens the course potentially for the whole world to see.
-Therefore, it is of essential importance that all copyright content is barred from wordwide-view by group filters.
+Therefore, it is of essential importance that all copyright content is barred from worldwide-view by group filters.

 Whether a course is open to the world, is indicated by the world-icon next to the course in the overview 'my courses'.

-If other students should be able to see the uploaded files: Use an element of the type folder and in the tab access enable upload for students.
+If other students should be able to see the uploaded files: Use an element of the type Folder and enable upload für students in the tab Access.

 OLAT sends mails to the university email-address.
 It is simply a distribution, so there is no internal postbox where you copy the mail you sent or received.

-Course access denied: The prerequisite for students to see your course is course access.
-If this is still set to O (Owner) or OA (Owner and other Authors) instead of OAR (open to registered students), students will not be able to see your course in the system.
+The prerequisite for students to see your course is the Course Visibility.
+Please set Public - visible to registered users.
+If this is still set in the Private oder Review mode, students will not be able to see your course in the system.

 If students can see the course but some or all elements remain invisible, the Editor View is helpful with little informative icons next to the elements in the menu: